 Section 508 of the Rehabilitation Act of 1973.

 - 1 TAC 213 enacted state standards for procurement, development, or usage of EIR for people with disabilities and also aligns accessibility standards with the federal regulations set forth in

 Persons having difficulty accessing electronic information on a state website should contact the specific agency hosting the website.

-The Statewide EIR Accessibility Coordinator resides at DIR.
-To contact the Statewide Accessibility Coordinator, send an email or call 512-463-3248.
+The Statewide EIR Accessibility Program Director resides at DIR.
+To contact the Statewide Accessibility Program Director, send an email or call 512-463-3248.